acnq/cmplPrcpProject/readme.md

 ## we test mainly on Ubuntu Linux, and aim to construct a executable C- compiler

-## we are trying to add feedbacks and ast graph while compiling, maybe in D3 or just print out.
+## we are trying to add feedbacks and ast graph while compiling, maybe in D3 or just print out